Campgrounds in the Twin Cities

 Dakota County (South-Southeast)

-Dakota County has one full campground at one park plus camper cabins in another of their parks.
+Dakota County has a campground at Lebanon Hills, plus camper cabins in Whitetail Woods.

 Hennepin County (West-Central)